How To Host A Tea Party

 Keep It Small and Dainty

 Like the sandwiches the sweets are usually small and dainty too.
 Often things are served in individual servings like tarts, mini cakes, and squares or cookies.
-You could also include a larger cake and serve slices, but individual servings are dainty and easy for guests to help themselves.
+You could also include a larger cake and serve slices, like a traditional Victoria sponge cake, but individual servings are dainty and easy for guests to help themselves.

 Because shortbread is such a classic British cookie -or biscuit as they’d say it’s often included at a tea party.
 These are easy to bake and can be made with so many different flavours.
 Another favourite for a tea party are these jam jam cookies -see your recipe here.

 Sugar cookies are a great addition too -find our favourite sugar recipe here.

 Rather than a pie, small tarts are best for a tea party.
 You might like our Brown Butter and Raspberry Tarts -find the recipe here.

 Fancy peitete fours are often served at a tea party.
 These treats might be best picked up at the bakery.
 Or for a homemade version, cupcakes are always a great addition.